-The current Student Section (formally the Student Body) consists of Student Section Members, lead by the Student Section Chair.
+The current Student Section consists of Student Section Members, led by the Student Section Chair, Kiu Sum.

 The Student Section Chair is supported by a Student Section.
 In the past, the Student Section was small, but it has gradually expanded to gain closer links with universities teaching nutritional science at BSc, MSc or PhD level.
-This includes better links with universities and courses where nutrition and dietetics is an element of a wider course, for example, sport science, nursing or medicine.
+This includes better links with universities and courses where nutrition and dietetics is an element of a wider course.

-Student Section members can offer a direct link with their peer groups and, working alongside the Student Section Chair, help promote the benefits of Nutrition Society membership to new students - including travel grants, summer studentships, and discounts for textbooks, conferences and workshops.
+Student Section members can offer a direct link with their peer groups and, working alongside the Student Section Chair, help promote the benefits of Nutrition Society membership to students - including conference grants, summer studentships, and discounts for textbooks, conferences and training.

-Being a member of the Student Section widen your professional network, plus you can strengthen your transferrable skills by helping organise the annual Student Conference, and networking and career development sessions during other Society events.
+Being a member of the Student Section widens your professional network, plus you can strengthen your transferrable skills by the specifics of the role within the section, along with networking and career development sessions during other Society events.

 Membership of our global nutritional science community offers a host of benefits, from access to the latest evidence based research to event discounts and travel grants.